pochunsun/pochunsun.github.io/about/index.md

 R&D Engineer (Jul 2021 - Present)<br>

 <ol>

+<li><b> Advanced research:</b></li>

+- Study the state-of-the art paper to understand the cutting edge technology, and making connection to the customer needs.
+-
 <li><b> Developing automated design by Python:</b></li>

 - I am familiar with Python and proficient in constructing theoretical models and solving mathematical problems.
-- For Xfmr design, it involves a variety of architectures and numerous design parameters (typically it has $\sim 100000$ possible solutions for a customer's requirement).
+- For Xfmr design, it involves a variety of architectures and numerous design parameters.
 - We develop the algorithm with GUI so that engineers can easily choose the optimized cost effective solution from those possible solutions.

 <li><b> Field application engineer (FAE):</b></li>

-- Serving as a communication bridge between our engineering team and global customers.
+- Serve as a communication bridge between our engineering team and global customers.
-- Supporting the technical discussion with global customers.
+- Support the technical discussion with global customers.
-- Organizing team members to work on projects.
+- Organize team members to work on projects.

-<li><b> Advanced research:</b></li>

-- Studying analytic calculations, Electromagnetic theory, circuit topology as well as new design platform.

 <li><b> Design engineer for high power magnetics:</b></li>

-- Designing the high power magnetics for automotive applications, such as electrical reactor, transformer, PFC choke, output choke (including coupled inductors) for EV/HEV/FCEV.
+- Design the high power magnetics for automotive applications, such as OBC & DCDC Xfmr, PFC choke, boost reactor, coupled inductors...etc.
-- I mainly focus on on board charger (OBC) and DCDC converters in powertrain, such as 11kW/22kW CLLLC or DAB (in three/two phases) OBC Xfmr, and phase-shifted full bridge(PSFB) DC/DC Xfmr.
-- Recently, I have involved in numerous projects that are related to OBC+DCDC combined Xfmr, a state-of-the-art concept where we integrate OBC Xfmr and DCDC Xfmr into a single Xfmr.
-This high-end Xfmr might become a cost-effective solution in the future.

 </ol>